bhumijgupta/Github-vanced/README.md

 - [x] Add toggle switch to enable and disable extension
 - [x] Add Github Dark theme through the chrome extension
+- [ ] Resolve all bugs and launch stable version

 ## Can I Contribute